Belmond Le Manoir aux Quat'Saisons: Reception

 Restaurant critic Jay Rayner visited Le Manoir for the first time in 2013.
 Whilst he described it as possibly the most expensive restaurant in Britain, he praised the set up including the kitchen garden.
 Regarding the food, he praised a "pitch-perfect" beetroot terrine, which was served with a horseradish sorbet quenelle.
 He wondered at the skill involved in creating a dessert of poached meringue and fried apricots inside a globe of nougatine.
-He said that while he couldn't justify or excuse the expense, the meal was fabulous.
+He said that while he could not justify or excuse the expense, the meal was fabulous.

 Public transport

 Since June 2022, Le Manoir has subsidised a bus service between Great Milton and central Oxford.
 Oxford Bus Company route 46 links the village with central Oxford via Wheatley, Horspath and Cowley.
 Buses run hourly, seven days a week, from early morning until after midnight.